A common formula for certain generalized Hankel transforms: Basic Computations

 \section{Basic Computations}

 Throughout this paper, we consider a finite product $\prod_{s=a}^{b} c_s = 1$ when $b<a$.

 Let $(a_n)_{n=0}^{\infty}$ be a sequence satisfying \eqref{Rel_def_a_n}.
 For simplicity, we may assume that $a_0 = 1$.
-It is quite obvious that the results we derive in this section can be straightforwardly extended to the general case (see Remark \ref{Case_a_0_neq_1} below).
+It is quite obvious that the results we derive in this section can be straightforwardly extended to the general case.

 Note that for every $m \geq n \geq 0$ we can write